wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 </div>
 <br>

 There are some important key metrics to be measures in this stress test such as average response time (ms), throughput (s), error rate (%), percentile 90th and 95th response time.
+In addition, some resource utilization that can be measure like CPU usage and privilege CPU usage (%)

 | Metric | Explanation |
 |------------|----------|